“Bonus Pastor is a strong community, an honest college with fantastic students and staff.”

 Faith in Action

 In the Autumn Term, all members of the college are invited to donate items for our Harvest Appeal.
 This year all donations were given to the ‘Ace of Clubs’ charity for homeless people.
 During Lent, the College community raises money for one local, one national and one international charity.
-In Lent 2015, we were pleased to support St. Christopher’s Hospice, Age Concern and CAFOD.
+In Lent 2017, we are pleased to support St. Christopher’s Hospice, Save the Children and CAFOD.